 I wanted you to know I’ve got a book deal for Sharkey!
 It has been acquired by Excelsior Editions, an imprint of SUNY Press.
 Thank you for helping with the proposal—the deal was made solely on the basis of the proposal.

-- Step 1: Initial proposal review and consultation call ($750).
-You’ll submit your book proposal draft and book a one-hour call.
-During that call, we’ll discuss your proposal and overall book concept.
-Most concepts needs refinement or the proposal needs further development.
+- One-hour consulting call (recorded): We’ll discuss your proposal and overall book concept.
+Most concepts need refinement or the proposal needs further development.
 In some cases, authors who have little experience with or exposure to book proposals haven’t included all the necessary sections, or they haven’t been thorough in addressing competing titles, identifying the target market, or putting together a marketing plan.
-We’ll discuss the strengths and weaknesses of your proposal and potential next steps.
-If you like, we can also discuss if self-publishing or assisted publishing is a more appropriate option.
+We’ll discuss the strengths and weaknesses of your proposal, and I’ll clearly outline what work needs to be done before you submit.

 - You’ll also receive free access to my self-study course on book proposals.
 If you’re not already a student in the course, I will enroll you in my online course on book proposals that includes worksheets, templates, and examples to help guide your proposal revision and development.

-If the cost of this service is prohibitive, a concept review ($200) is an economical way to get feedback on the idea alone rather than the full proposal.
+If the cost of this service is prohibitive, a concept review ($200) is an economical way to get emailed feedback on the idea or your pitch.
 Alternatively, you could book a one-hour consulting call ($300)—without review of the book proposal—to talk about your project and situation more generally.

 Note that I am often booked 4-8 weeks in advance.
 My calendar shows up-to-date availability; there is nothing sooner and cancellations are rare.